-casey. catholic, coffee enthusiast, compulsive writer, lover of books, studier of science, reblogger of music, laughter, and ideas. i've been here for 20 years and i still don't know what i'm doing. may God bless you always (:
+casey. catholic, coffee enthusiast, compulsive writer, collector of books, studier of science, and lover of forests. i've been here for 20 years and i still don't know what i'm doing. may God bless you always (:

 i love how the hipsters reblog things like this

 but they dont seem to realize that the quote is from this man